andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 The voice belongs to a gruff female Barovian **scout** named Kereza, who is joined by a second, soft-spoken male **scout** named Korga.
 The two warily demand to know if the players are spies or servants of Strahd.
 If reassured, the scouts warn the players that Strahd’s spies are numerous throughout the Svalich Woods, including wolves, bats, and—at times—the very trees themselves.
 (If asked about the trees, the scouts can describe seeing animate vines, saplings, and bramble-patches that wander through the woods with hostile intent.)

-If [[Non-Player Characters#Ireena Kolyana|Ireena]] is with the players, she can aid the players in reassuring the scouts, who recognize her and greet her with quiet respect.
-The scouts are surprised to see Ireena venturing forth from the village, but agree that Vallaki is likely a safer place than Barovia—assuming, of course, that she can make it there safely.
-(Ireena stubbornly insists, however, that her journey is a diplomatic and humanitarian one, and that the players are her escorts and bodyguards.)
+If [[Non-Player Characters#Iván Kolyanovich|Iván]] is with the players, he can aid the players in reassuring the scouts, who recognize her and greet him with quiet respect.
+The scouts are surprised to see Iván venturing forth from the village, but agree that Vallaki is likely a safer place than Barovia—assuming, of course, that he can make it there safely.
+(Iván stubbornly insists, however, that his journey is a diplomatic and humanitarian one, and that the players are his escorts and bodyguards.)

 The scouts are searching for the Lansten family: two parents and three young children—a girl and two boys—who went missing during the zombie attack on the village and haven’t been seen since.
 After asking whether the players have seen their quarries on their journey, the scouts warn them not to stray from the road, noting that dead and dark things lurk beneath the treetops.
 Kereza and Korga then respectfully depart.